Anbara Salam: Career

 In 2017, it was announced Fig Tree (a Penguin Books imprint) had won a three-way auction to publish Salam's debut novel Things Bright and Beautiful in April 2018.
 The novel, centred around a married missionary couple in the New Hebrides, was inspired by her own experience living in Vanuatu for six months.
 At the time, outside of writing, Salam worked for an NGO that provided refugee students with postgraduate scholarships.

 Fig Tree would go on to publish Salam's second novel Belladonna: Our Italian Year, which took two years to write and edit, in 2020.
 Set in the 1950s, the novel follows Bridget and Isabella, a pair of American Catholic school friends from Connecticut who win scholarships to the Accademia di Belle Arti di Pentila in northern Italy.
 Belladonna appeared on The New Arabs list of best books by Arab authors that year.

 In 2022, Salam moved to Baskerville (an imprint of Hachette UK) for a two-book deal.
 She had begun writing her third novel, a paranormal occult mystery set in 1920s Edinburgh, during the COVID-19 lockdown.
 The novel, titled Hazardous Spirits, was released in October 2023.

+The Salvage is a finalist for the 2026 Lambda Literary Award for Bisexual Literature.